gegis/taboo.cms/README.md

 Depending on the selected environment (default 'development') it will load one of the above files predefined config.

-The way configs are overriden (if empty is exported, nothing will be overriden in default config):
+The way configs are overridden (if empty is exported, nothing will be overridden in default config):

 ```
 default config < environment config < local.js